roman-milk/roman-milk.github.io/the-corner-office.md

+===

-  ****** The Corner Office Ch.
-07 ****** bytom6432© I took the hairbrush and without further ado lifted the brush and brought it down sharply on her full rounded bottom cheeks.
+I took the hairbrush and without further ado lifted the brush and brought it down sharply on her full rounded bottom cheeks.
 Cassie jumped but held her position.
 The hairbrush fell going from one cheek to the next then landing a few on the same spot.
 Her legs kicked up and down and crossed over each other.
 I spanked the lower part of her cheeks where she sat.
 Her bottom was very red in spots.
 Tears flooded her eyes her nose began to run.
 The brush landed again and again, a few of the blows landed on her upper thighs.

   I stopped and she lay there sobbing until told to get up.
 Her hand flew to her bottom as she danced and rubbed her backside until I told her to stop.
 "Elizabeth go get the children's chair and place it in the corner of the room."